Would a Rates Mitigation Scheme for Vacant Properties Trigger a Qualifying Use for Structures and Buildings Allowances?

 Denied on the basis of 'insignificant use' and non-genuine temporary disuse

-Landlords engaging in genuine commercial lettings — even with rent-free periods — remain safe.
-But schemes designed to engineer SBA entitlement through minimal activity are firmly in HMRC’s sights.
+Landlords engaging in genuine commercial lettings - even with rent-free periods - remain safe.
+But claims reliant on schemes (even designed for another purpose) through minimal activity should expect to be challenged by HMRC.